Attendance monitoring for Tier 4 students

-Our attendance monitoring and engagement policy sets out the requirements for attendance and engagement monitoring for students holding a Tier 4 visa.
+Our attendance monitoring and engagement policy sets out the requirements for students who hold a Tier 4 visa.

 Why attendance is monitored

-- provide appropriate advice and/or counselling to students who are deemed not to be attending regularly
+- provide appropriate advice and/or counselling to students who do not attend regularly

-- make sure that we provide accurate information to external government bodies in respect of funding
+- make sure we provide accurate information on funding to external government bodies

 How attendance is monitored